BunnyMerz/Arpeggion-H/README.md

 # How to run

-You can run the src file trough python as `python3 src -file <file_name>`, where `file_name` is the file containted inside the audio folder in this directory.
-If no sound is played, make sure that `file_name` is correct
+You can run the src file trough python as `python3 src [-file <file_name>]`, where `file_name` is the file containted inside the audio folder in this directory.
+If no sound is played, make sure that `file_name` is correct.
+If no file is given, the app will open empty.
+Click on `File > Open` and select your audio.mp4 file to be played.